Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Abstract

 \section{Abstract}

-In this project, we consider the problem of network parameter optimization for rate maximization.
+In this work, we consider the problem of network parameter optimization for rate maximization.
 We frame this as a joint optimization problem of power control, beam forming, and interference cancellation.
-We consider the setting where multiple Base Stations (BSs) are communicating with multiple user equipments (UEs).
+We consider the setting where multiple Base Stations (BSs) communicate with multiple user equipment (UEs).
 Because of the exponential computational complexity of brute force search, we instead solve this non-convex optimization problem using deep reinforcement learning (RL) techniques.
-The modern communication systems are notorious for their difficulty in exactly modeling their behaviour.
-This limits us in using RL based algorithms as interaction with the environment is needed for the agent to explore and learn efficiently.
-Further, it is ill advised to deploy the algorithm in real world for exploration and learning because of the high cost of failure.
-In contrast to the previous RL-based solutions proposed, such as deep-Q network (DQN) based control, we propose taking an offline model based approach.
-We specifically consider discrete batch constrained deep Q-learning (BCQ) and show that performance similar to DQN can be acheived with only a fraction of the data and without the need for exploration.
-This results in maximizing sample efficiency and minimizing risk in the deployment of a new algorithm to commercial networks.
-We provide the entire resource of the project, including code and data, at the following link: \url{https://github.com/Heasung-Kim/safe-rl-deployment-for-5g}.
+Modern communication systems are notorious for their difficulty in exactly modeling their behavior.
+This limits us in using RL-based algorithms as interaction with the environment is needed for the agent to explore and learn efficiently.
+Further, it is ill-advised to deploy the algorithm in the real world for exploration and learning because of the high cost of failure.
+In contrast to the previous RL-based solutions proposed, such as deep-Q network (DQN) based control, we suggest an offline model-based approach.
+We specifically consider discrete batch-constrained deep Q-learning (BCQ) and show that performance similar to DQN can be achieved with only a fraction of the data without exploring.
+This maximizes sample efficiency and minimizes risk in deploying a new algorithm to commercial networks.
+We provide the entire project resource, including code and data, at the following link: \url{https://github.com/Heasung-Kim/safe-rl-deployment-for-5g}.